torqueJY32/spring23-nodebb-team-florida/UserGuide.md

 When a post is currently unendorsed, the menu will appear as below:
 ![image](./postmenu_unendorsed.png)

-When a post is currently endorsed, the icon will change to a checkmark as below:
+When a post is currently endorsed, the icon will change to a checkmark as below and a text "xxx is endorsed will come up" (please refresh):
 ![image](./postmenu_endorsed.png)

 ### User 2